 Note: This is an elective course in the Seneff and LifeMap Certification programs. *Please contact Robyn Brighton for more information.

-- 2. LCTS1117 Reading and Writing: Strategies for YOUR Course
+- 2. LCTS1117 Using Metacognitive Strategies in Your Course

 - 20 PD Hours

 This online course focuses on practical strategies and techniques to enhance students' reading and writing skills in any course.
 Participants will develop and revise a plan for implementation of these strategies.

 In this course, participants will discuss and apply strategies for helping students to understand motivation and how it influences their thoughts and behaviors.
 Participants will read Saundra McGuire's Teach Students How to Learn as background for the discussions.
 In registering for this course, you are committing to attend two meetings, read the book, and develop one activity/lesson on motivation.

 - 4. LFMP1151 Reading Circle (topics vary from year to year)

 - Variable PD Hours

 A reading circle discussion of a selected text on LifeMap.
 Participants will be expected to engage with the text and with each other, as well as being willing to try new techniques with their students and report back to the discussion about their results.
 (Variable credits; course may be repeated for credit.)

 Note: This is also an elective course in the Seneff Certification program.

 This course gives faculty an opportunity to reflect on what's working during their student engagement hours, to learn and share innovative strategies with one another, and to create an intentional plan for communicating opportunities for engagement with students.